Demographics of Minnesota: Historical

+Native American tribes

 Immigration

 Immigration to Minnesota was fueled by the efforts of railroad companies and civic boosters who published books explaining Minnesota's virtues.
 New Minnesotans also sent letters back to the "old country" explaining the new hope and prosperity they had found in Minnesota.
 The first major wave of immigrants, in the 1850s through 1870s, was primarily from Germany and Ireland.
-The Irish immigrants settled in Minnesota as early as 1851, escaping from the Irish potato famine.
+The Irish immigrants settled in Minnesota as early as 1851, escaping from the Great Famine of Ireland.
 Most settlers moved to farming areas in the central and southern regions of the state.
 Germans composed the largest immigrant group to Minnesota.
 When World War I started, 70% of the population was either foreign-born or had at least one parent born outside the United States.
 Of that number, more than one fourth were Germans.
 New Ulm, Saint Cloud, and Shakopee were particular centers of German immigration.
 Scandinavians from Norway, Sweden, and Denmark, as well as immigrants from the Nordic country of Finland soon followed, but they tended to settle in distinctive communities of Norwegian, Swedish, Danish, and Finnish groups instead of common Scandinavian or Nordic communities.

 Irish immigrants were the fourth largest group after the Germans, Swedes, and Norwegians, many of whom came as a result of the Great Famine.
 Reportedly, they were encouraged to immigrate by Archbishop John Ireland.
 The Irish concentrated in Saint Paul.
 Other Europeans from Italy, Slovenia, Poland, Czech Republic/ Bohemia, and Slovakia became the dominant group immigrating to the United States, and they tended to settle in the Twin Cities, Duluth, and the Iron Range.
 The Mesabi Range was especially popular among southeastern Europeans, particularly Slovenians and other Central European immigrants from the former Habsburg Empire, who found employment in the iron mines.
 With extraordinary encouragement from Walter Mondale, Hmong and Vietnamese immigrants started to come to Minnesota around the mid-1970s as the pro-American governments in their home countries collapsed.
 Many came through VOLAGS contracted with the State Department, who helped them settle in.
 As of the 2015 American Community Survey, there are a number residents from Laos and Thailand in the state, which include individuals of Hmong ancestry.